-Suggestions for Host Families
+Suggestions for Community Hosts

 Get in touch with your student as soon as possible.
-We try to match new students with families during the summer, giving you the opportunity to start a correspondence and to get to know each other a bit before your student arrives.
+We try to match new students with community hosts during the summer, giving you the opportunity to start a correspondence and to get to know each other a bit before your student arrives.
 Meeting a student's plane on arrival will be a nice welcome.

 Determine with your student the best way to keep in touch and when possible, do so frequently.
 We find e-mail useful for most situations, avoiding telephone tag.

 We suggest that, soon after your student arrives, a brief tour of downtown Brunswick will be useful.
 Locate a pharmacy, grocery store, cleaners, the Greyhound bus stop (it is less expensive than Concord Trailways, but not as convenient to Logan Airport), the, the Goodwill thrift shop in Topsham and Salvation Army thrift shop in Brunswick as well as local consignment shops (great places to find inexpensive, warm clothing) etc. A trip to Cook's Corner could be in order.
 If a student needs to open a local bank account, some assistance as to the types of accounts, credit and debit cards, etc. may be helpful.